 Trials that evaluated one PPI against another provided direct evidence of comparative efficacy and adverse event rates.
+We did not examine in detail placebo-controlled trials if studies using an active control were available for a key question (see Appendix B), and did not examine in detail active control trials if head-to-head trials were available.
 In theory, trials that compare PPIs to H2-RAs or placebos can also provide evidence about efficacy.
 However, the efficacy of PPIs in different trials can be difficult to interpret because the patients may be different.
+We excluded reports that were published in abstract form only (see Appendix C).